MechWarriorOnline/issue-tracker/README.md

 ---

 ## Why (Part 2)?
 As a software engineer, I cringe when I see certain bugs that should never have made it past QA (Quality Assurance).
 Yes, I'm talking about the Dropship bugs(!), among others.
-I cringe yet again after patches are released, when I see that those bugs are *still* there.
-I believe that MWO is sending the wrong message to both new and veteran players alike by allowing bugs to remain in production.
+I then cringe yet again after patches are released, when I see that those bugs are *still* there.
+I believe that MWO is sending the wrong message to both new and veteran players alike by allowing non-obscure bugs to remain in production.
 Why would we have faith in yet-to-be-released features if the *old* features still have bugs?
-It is my hope that using a public, organized, bug-tracking system that the MWO community can demonstrate to PGI that it needs to reexamine its priorities.
+Why should potential-MWO-players take MWO seriously if it has so many glaring bugs?
+It is my hope that by using a public, organized, community-voted, bug-tracking system that the MWO community can help convince PGI that it needs to reexamine its priorities.

 ---

 ## What this issue tracker is NOT:
-* A place for salt
+* A place for salt.
-* Bashing of any kind - be it against PGI, specific players, etc.
+* Bashing of any kind - e.g. against PGI, against devs, and especially against specific players or units.
-* Balance issues, e.g. IS vs Clan
+* Balance issues, e.g. "Inner Sphere has been buffed to god-like status.
+Restore the balance, Russ!"
 * Pie-in-the-sky feature requests, e.g. "200-ton Mechs plz!"
 * Overly general issues, e.g. "MatchMaker is broken, plz fix. k thx bye"